 Once you have a strategy, you can build a marketing budget.
 As a general rule, the US Small Business Administration recommends that businesses with revenues less than $5 million allocate about eight percent of their revenues to marketing.
 However, you should also keep in mind that newer practices need to spend more for the first five years or so to raise their visibility.

 Your budget should indicate if costs are fixed or one-time, so you can get a sense of your baseline.
 If you haven’t taken a close look at your marketing for a while, you might need to invest in some one-time expenses like a medical website redesign.
 That will skew your budget for the year, but it can positively impact your revenue for years to come.
 Your budget should be a living document that you constantly reference.
 Add notes to explain changes so you’ll have helpful information to guide next year’s planning.

-You can download our digital marketing template for free here.
+You can download our medical practice marketing plan template for free here.

 Identify Your Key Performance Indicators

 According to Digital Examiner, nearly half of small businesses don’t measure the return on investment on their digital marketing spend.
 But without these insights, you’re spending money in the dark.
 To better understand how your medical practice marketing plan is performing, it’s helpful to identify key performance indicators (KPIs).
 Let’s talk about a few important ones: